Michigan Porch

 Adrian College and its abolitionist beginnings

 The college that anchors the south side of Adrian was, from its first day, a school with a cause.
-Adrian College was chartered on March 28, 1859, but its roots go back further, to a Wesleyan Methodist theological institute founded in 1845 at Leoni, near Jackson — a denomination that had split from the larger Methodist church specifically over slavery.
+Adrian College was chartered on March 28, 1859, but its roots go back further.
+It grew out of a Wesleyan Methodist theological institute founded in 1845 at Leoni, near Jackson.
+The Wesleyans were a denomination that had split from the larger Methodist church over one issue: slavery.
 When that school moved to Adrian and became a college, it carried its convictions with it.

 The man who led it there made the point unmistakable.
-The first president was Asa Mahan, a prominent abolitionist and reformer who had earlier helped run Oberlin College in Ohio, one of the boldest experiments in American education — among the first to admit Black students and women alongside white men.
-Mahan was elected to head the new Adrian College, and the first students walked into North and South Halls on December 1, 1859, a little over a year before the country tore itself apart over the very questions the school was founded on.
+The first president was Asa Mahan, a prominent abolitionist and reformer.
+He had earlier helped run Oberlin College in Ohio, one of the boldest experiments in American education.
+Oberlin was among the first schools to admit Black students and women alongside white men.
+Mahan was elected to head the new Adrian College.
+The first students walked into North and South Halls on December 1, 1859.
+A little over a year later, the country tore itself apart over the very questions the school was founded on.

 That heritage was not abstract in this county.
-Lenawee was thick with Quakers and antislavery families, and the corridor through southern Michigan was laced with Underground Railroad routes carrying people toward freedom in Canada.
-A college built by abolitionists, run by an Oberlin man, planted in that particular soil, was very much a creature of its place and moment.
+Lenawee was thick with Quakers and antislavery families.
+The corridor through southern Michigan was laced with Underground Railroad routes carrying people toward freedom in Canada.
+Here was a college built by abolitionists, run by an Oberlin man, planted in that particular soil.
+It was very much a creature of its place and moment.

-Adrian College is still here, still tied to the Methodist tradition, a busy liberal-arts campus where students cut across the quad between the same kind of brick halls.
-The slavery fight that called it into being has long since passed into history books — but it is worth knowing that this Lenawee County school was, quite literally, founded to be on a side.
+Adrian College is still here, still tied to the Methodist tradition.
+It’s a busy liberal-arts campus where students cut across the quad between the same kind of brick halls.
+The slavery fight that called it into being has long since passed into the history books.
+But it is worth knowing that this Lenawee County school was, quite literally, founded to be on a side.

 Go deeper